-For Russ DiGilio, owner of Duck Donuts, doughnuts and the beach have always gone together.
+For Russ DiGilio, founder of Duck Donuts, doughnuts and the beach have always gone together.

 As a teenager growing up in New Jersey in the 1970s he frequently bought doughnuts on the Ocean City Boardwalk from Brown’s Restaurant.
 They had a doughnut stand with a small automatic fryer that made hot, fresh cake doughnuts with a choice of four toppings: chocolate, vanilla, cinnamon sugar, or powdered sugar.
 He remembers people lining up at 7 a.m., waiting for the shop to open.

 After vacationing on the Outer Banks, he noticed there weren’t any doughnut shops.
 So he decided to open one and emulate what he experienced on the New Jersey boardwalk.